Python Integration

 Development Setup

-To develop with the Python integration, we have a Python development shell available.
+To develop with the Python integration, we have a Nix development shell with Python available.

 This shell provides: